pact-foundation/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

 ### Creating

 To create a webhook, send a `POST` request to `/webhooks` with the body described below.
+You can also do a `PUT` to `/webhooks/{uuid}`, where the UUID is a identifier that you generate yourself.
+This supports upserting webhooks, allowing you to automate your Pact Broker set up.

+The easiest way to create a webhook is by using the [Pact Broker Client CLI](https://github.com/pact-foundation/pact_broker-client/#create-webhook).
+It is available as a docker container and a standalone executable for all platforms.

-You can do this through the API Browser by clicking on the `NON-GET` button for the `pb:webhooks` relation on the index, pasting in the JSON body, and clicking "Make Request".
+You can also create webhooks through the API Browser by clicking on the `NON-GET` button for the `pb:webhooks` relation on the index, pasting in the JSON body, and clicking "Make Request".

 Below is an example webhook to trigger a Bamboo job when any contract for the provider "Foo" has changed.
 Both provider and consumer are optional - omitting either indicates that any pacticipant in that role will be matched.
 Webhooks with neither provider nor consumer specified are "global" webhooks that will trigger for any consumer/provider pair.